markrossington/sidewinder-x2-marlin/flashing.md

  2. Open the terminal tool
  3. Connect [USB-B to USB-A cable](https://www.amazon.com/AmazonBasics-USB-2-0-Cable-Male/dp/B00NH11KIK/) between your PC and your computer and turn the printer on
  4. A new serial port should appear to connect to in your serial terminal. e.g. `COM5`
+    - If it doesn't show up, install serial port drivers.
+While it's a much bigger install than required: [Stm32cube](https://www.st.com/en/development-tools/stm32cubeprog.html) will have these (name not needed, just email).
+Or you can try to install [FTDI Drivers](https://ftdichip.com/drivers/)
- 5. Connect to this with a baud rate of `115200`
+ 6. Connect to this with a baud rate of `115200`
- 6. Type `M997` and press send
+ 7. Type `M997` and press send
- 7. If you see the serial port disconnect and the printer lights go off then it has rebooted in reprogram mode.
+ 8. If you see the serial port disconnect and the printer lights go off then it has rebooted in reprogram mode.

 If this fails then see the next section.